felixmc/shortnr/README.md

 2. Check to see if the URL is valid according to the `URL_PATTERN` property specified in `config.js`.
 If the URL is invalid, Shortnr will attempt to determine why in order to help the client:
 	2a.
 Check to see if request body contained properly formatted JSON.
 		- If not, the service returns an error 400 message telling the client what happened.
 	2b.
-Now assuming the requst body contained valid JSON, checks to see if the `url` property was defined.
+Now assuming the request body contained valid JSON, checks to see if the `url` property was defined.
 		- If not, the service returns an error 400 message telling the client what happened.
 	2c.
 Lastly, if the request body contained valid JSON and the `url` property was defined, Shortnr assumes the URL provided did not validate and returns an error 400 message telling the client what happened.
 3. Check to see if the URL is too short to be shortened.